top of page

 The term for this is the Coriolis Effect

-• Northern hemisphere the currents tend to run in a clockwise direction and defect to the right
+• In the northern hemisphere, the currents run clockwise and defect to the right.

-• Southern hemisphere the currents run in an counter-clockwise direction and defect to the left
+• In the southern hemisphere, the currents run counter-clockwise and defect to the left.

 • Hint.
-There is a ou in South and an ou in counter.
+There is an ou in South and an ou in counter.

 So, the ocean currents are affected by Wind and the Earth’s rotation.